-Standard 1.12 The educator shall refrain from the illegal use or distribution of controlled substances and/or abuse of prescription drugs and toxic inhalants.
+Standard 1.12 The educator shall refrain from the illegal use or abuse or distribution of controlled substances of prescription drugs and toxic inhalants.

 Standard 1.13 The educator shall not be under the influence of alcohol or consume alcoholic beverages on school property or during school activities when students are present.